Mohammad-Dwairi/Multithreaded-Sudoku-Checker/README.md

 # Code Overview
 1. Initializing Sudoku grid as a 2D array.
 2. Create an instance of Sudoku class.
-  1.The constructor takes 2D array as a parameter.
+  1. The constructor takes 2D array as a parameter.
   2. Transforms the 2D array into a two-dimensional List “List<List<Integer>>” for functionality purposes.
 3. Sudoku class contains methods that are responsible for validation operations:
   * checkRows()